Super Lawyers - Badge

 Non-Economic Damages

-Non-economic damages are the non-financial aspects of personal injury claims.
+Non-economic damages are the non-financial aspects of legal claims.
 Common non-economic damages in a food poisoning case may include pain and suffering, emotional distress, and diminished earning capacity.

 Punitive Damages